 Lord Jesus, I accept You as my personal Lord and Savior.
 I now ask that You come into my life and live with me for all of eternity.
 I thank You that all my sins are forgiven because of the blood You shed for me.

 Until you submit to Jesus as Lord you will not have the “desire” necessary to enter into the Secret Place.
-In my heart, I really thought that I had messed up so bad that maybe God could use me for something like cleaning up at a church or volunteering at a “food pantry” to distribute food to the poor.
+In my heart, I really thought that I had messed up so badly that maybe God could only use me for something like cleaning up at a church or volunteering at a “food pantry” to distribute food to the poor (not to belittle these tasks, as nothing is too small to do for the Lord).
+I actually did volunteer in these ways as I began walking with the Lord again many years ago.
 You must be willing to let go of everything you want to do and be ready for what Jesus has for you.
 I can promise you this: once you embrace it, the job will be the most fulfilling work you have ever done!

 Keep and guard your heart with all vigilance and above all that you guard, for out of it flows the springs of life.
 (Proverbs 4:23 AMPC)